FloatingArrayDesign/MoorDyn/docs/inputs.rst

    line.
 This coefficient has been made backwards compatible.
 If it is not provided, then it is assumed to be 0.0.
 The theory of vortex induced vibrations can be found :ref:`here <version2>`.
 Note that VIV is disabled for end nodes (and thus end half-segments), so if simulating VIV users should ensure to include a higher number of segments.
+   Also note that VIV has only been tested with explicit time schemes (specifically rk2 and rk4).
+There may be unexpected behavior if used with an implicit time scheme.
  - dF - OPTIONAL - the cF +- range of non-dimensional frequnecies for the CF VIV synchronization model.
 If it is not provided and VIV is enabled (Cl > 0) then it is default to 0.08 to align with the the theory found :ref:`here <version2>`
  - cF - OPTIONAL - the center of the range of non-dimensional frequnecies for the CF VIV synchronization model.
 If it is not